cinemagoer/cinemagoer/docs/usage/data-interface.rst

 Movie and person references
 ---------------------------

-Sometimes in Movie, Person and Character attributes, there are strings with references to other movies or persons, e.g. in the plot, in the biography, etc. These references are stored in the Movie, Person, and Character instances; in the strings you will find values like _A Movie (2003)_ (qv) or 'A Person' (qv) or '#A Character# (qv)'.
+Sometimes the collected data contains strings with references to other movies or persons, e.g. in the plot of a movie or the biography of a person.
+These references are stored in the Movie, Person, and Character instances;
+in the strings you will find values like _A Movie (2003)_ (qv) or 'A Person' (qv) or '#A Character# (qv)'.
 When these strings are accessed (like movie['plot'] or person['biography']), they will be modified using a provided function, which must take the string and two dictionaries